28 November 2020 - 31 January 2021

 This exhibition brings together renowned ceramic artists who adeptly play with the conventions of functional ware, displayed alongside a new generation of contemporary practitioners.

-Domestic and functional wares represent many aspects of life - the flower vase for ceremony and remembrance, the platter shared in celebration and tea bowls representing tradition and custom, with influences of Chinese, Korean and Japanese makers from the past.
-The bond of sharing a pot of tea is a part of everyday life and the ubiquitous jar is a portrait of the central desert demonstrated through the skill of the Hermannsberg potters.
+Domestic and functional wares represent many aspects of life; the flower vase for ceremony and remembrance, the platter shared in celebration, and tea bowls representing culturally diverse tradition and customs.
+The bond of sharing a pot of tea is part of everyday life, it can become a daily ritual and provide a source of nurture and comfort.

 Adding glamour to the simplest of snacks 2008